 But by reference to an autoimmune disease, the question of why my body reacted the way it did couldn’t be answered.

-So my view on stress-related rheumatoid arthritis emerged out of my experiences
+My view on stress-related rheumatoid arthritis emerged out of my experiences.

 Unpleasantries such as insecurity, overextension, the feeling of being unchallenged, pain, sorrow, mistreatment, injury, disease, a poor posture, tension, coordination difficulties, anxiety, feelings of shame and guilt, unpleasant prospects and expectations and many others, cause negative physical, emotional and mental stress.